Good Tech Campaign

 Student courses

-Good Tech Campaign offers the following courses as part of the holistic programme:
+GTC offers four course components as part of the holistic programme.

-If you wish to opt-in for Verified Credentials, download the QS Passport App on your phone, create your account, and connect with “CDF Good Tech Campaign”.
-As you complete the course, you will be eligible for verifiable credits that showcase each of your achievements that will give you an edge on future pursuits.
+You could earn a Verified Credential (VC) for every course you complete, with skills linked under the globally recognised WEF Education 4.0 Framework.
+If you wish to opt-in for VCs, download the QS Passport App on your phone, create your account, and connect with “CDF Good Tech Campaign”.
+As you complete each course, you will be eligible for VCs thatshowcase your achievements, and give you a marked edge in future educational and career pursuits.

-Note: You can take these short courses without VCs, and get appropriate certificates/acknowledgements associated with each course.
+Note: You can take these short courses without VCs, and get relevant certificates/acknowledgements associated with each course as well.

 Play StoreApp Store

-The Digital Champions programme is a focused 74 minutes online course prepared by Youth Leadership for Active Citizenship (YLAC) and presented in Malayalam by Citizen Digital Foundation (CDF), to address emerging issues faced by children online.
-The programme aims to provide you with knowledge about different aspects of digital safety and well-being and equip you with the tools to deal with potential threats and risks on the internet.
+The Digital Champions programme is a focused 74-minute online course prepared by Young Leadership for Active Citizenship (YLAC) and presented in Malayalam by Citizen Digital Foundation, to address emerging issues faced by children online.
+The programme aims to equip you with different aspects of digital safety and well-being, and equip you with the tips and tricks to deal with potential threats and risks on the internet.

 Skills